GaborFicsor/techcycle/README.md

 <br>

 ## Deployment

-> * Initial steps of repository creating
-> * Initial steps of django project setup
-> * Check heroku deployment section for correctness
-> * Check Hosting service section for the database
-> * Section of storing static files with cloudinary or aws is completely missing
-> * Check env.py file creating section
-> * Check heroku deployment steps section
-> * Additional steps might need to be included during development, such as
->   * stripe section
->   * other

 1. Navigate to [GitHub](https://github.com/) in the browser
 2. Open the [Code Institute Full Template](https://github.com/Code-Institute-Org/ci-full-template) provided by [Code Institute](https://codeinstitute.net/ie/)